giantswarm/giantswarm-aws-account-prerequisites/README.md

 Make sure to adjust AWS account limits according to [these docs](https://docs.giantswarm.io/getting-started/prepare-your-provider-infrastructure/aws/#quotas).
 Then please create the admin role for Giant Swarm staff access, as shown below.

-## admin-role
+## admin-role and read-role

 In all AWS accounts where you plan to run a management cluster and workload clusters, Giant Swarm staff need to have access in order to manage, operate and troubleshoot the infrastructure.
+The admin role is used by Giant Swarm staff and our automation for making changes.
+The read role is used by our automation to validate pull requests on our infrastructure code.

-Therefore, please run OpenTofu or Terraform using the configuration provided in the `admin-role` directory, using AWS credentials for the account where the role needs to be created.
+Therefore, please run OpenTofu or Terraform using the configuration provided in the `admin-role` and `read-role` directories, using AWS credentials for the account where the role needs to be created.

 ```console
 export AWS_PROFILE=example